Power Gauge Report is an investing newsletter run by Marc Chaikin.

 However, the model portfolio for Power Gauge Report only has 7 current recommendations and one of them is a "hold" and not a buy:

-The reason there's not more stocks is Marc automatically recommends selling a stock if its loses over 30%.
+The reason there aren't more stocks is that Marc automatically recommends selling a stock if it loses over 30%.

 This is just a trading rule that many stock pickers have.

-By having a stop loss rule you can prevent yourself from taking even bigger loses.
+By having a stop-loss rule, you can prevent yourself from taking even bigger losses.

 If you include Paypal, which Marc sold, the portfolio is currently down 11%.

-But the newsletter has performed much worst than that because Marc has issued many sell alerts.
+But the newsletter has performed much worse than that because Marc has issued many sell alerts.

 We'll look at them now.